pallets/flask/docs/quickstart.rst

 If you have some experience with Python you might be wondering how that object can be global when Flask handles multiple requests at a time.
-The answer is that :data:`.request` is actually a proxy, pointing at whatever request is currently being handled by a given worker, which is managed interanlly by Flask and Python.
+The answer is that :data:`.request` is actually a proxy, pointing at whatever request is currently being handled by a given worker, which is managed internally by Flask and Python.
 See :doc:`/appcontext` for much more information.

 The current request method is available in the :attr:`~.Request.method`